-From the viewpoint of risks to be misused for ML/TF, investment can be used to convert a lot of funds to various products.
-Other than that, some investment instruments have complicated schemes which can make source of funds unclear and make tracking criminal proceeds difficult.
+From the viewpoint of risks to be misused for ML/TF, investment can be used to convert a lot of funds into various products.
+In addition to that, some investment instruments consist of complicated schemes pertaining to unclear source of funds and difficulty of tracing criminal proceeds.

-As to measures to contribute to mitigating risks, the Act on Prevention of Transfer of Criminal Proceeds requires financial instruments business operators and commodity derivatives business operators, etc. who handle investment instruments to conduct CDD including verification at the time of transactions, and prepare and preserve verification records and transaction records when opening accounts, when conducting transactions of financial instruments, transactions at commodity markets, etc. The Act also requires them to file STRs when received property is suspected to be criminal proceeds or when customers are suspected to be involved in concealment of criminal proceeds, through taking account of the contents of this risk assessment report and a comparison with the manner of ordinary transactions and the like, in addition to the result of CDD including verification at the time of transactions, the actual manner of the transactions and other relevant circumstances.
+As to measures to contribute to mitigating risks, the Act on Prevention of Transfer of Criminal Proceeds requires financial instruments business operators and commodity derivatives business operators, etc. who handle investment instruments to conduct CDD including verification at the time of transactions, and produce and preserve verification records and transaction records when opening accounts, when conducting transactions of financial instruments, transactions at commodity markets, etc. The Act also requires them to file STRs when the property received in the transactions is suspected to be criminal proceeds or when customers are suspected to be involved in concealment of criminal proceeds and the like, through taking account of the contents of this risk assessment report and a comparison with the manner of ordinary transactions and the like, in addition to the result of CDD including verification at the time of transactions, the actual manner of the transactions and other relevant circumstances.

-To operate financial instruments businesses, the operator is required to be registered with the Prime Minister under the Financial Instruments and Exchange Act (Act No. 25 of 1948).
-Commodity derivatives business operators need permission of competent ministers (the Minister of Agriculture, Forestry and Fisheries and the Minister of Economy, Trade and Industry) under the Commodity Derivatives Act (Act No. 239 of 1950).
-Furthermore, these two acts provide that competent administrative authorities can conduct on-site inspection, require submission of reports or order to improve business operations if necessary.

-Comprehensive Guidelines for Supervision to Financial Instruments Business Operators and commodity derivatives business operators include focal points on the development of an internal control systems regarding conducting CDD including verification at the time of transactions under the Act on Prevention of Transfer of Criminal Proceeds.
+Furthermore, in addition to the supervisory measures under the Act, the Financial Instruments and Exchange Act and the Commodity Derivatives Act provide that competent administrative authorities may conduct on-site inspection of, require submission of reports from or issue business improvement orders, etc. to business operators if necessary.
+Comprehensive Guidelines for Supervision to Financial Instruments Business Operators and commodity derivatives business operators include focal points on the development of an internal control system regarding conducting CDD including verification at the time of transactions under the Act on Prevention of Transfer of Criminal Proceeds.

-In the industry, Japan Securities Dealers Association2 and Commodity Futures Association of Japan 3 create O&As or other materials regarding the Act on Prevention of Transfer of Criminal Proceeds, etc. to support AML/CFT measures taken by member companies.
+Japan Securities Dealers Association2 and The Commodity Futures Association of Japan3 create Q&As or other materials regarding the Act on Prevention of Transfer of Criminal Proceeds, etc. to support AML/CFT measures taken by member companies.
 Japan Securities Dealers Association also creates "Point of view about 'STRs' for members" to help members have deeper understanding about STRs and to ensure STRs are properly made.